akshatdodhiya/Basic-C-Programs/README.md

 ### 5. Multiplication Table Program
 The **Multiplication Table Program** displays the multiplication table of a given number.
 Multiplier can be of any floating point data type.
 It demostrates the use of functions and loops to implement the multiplication table.

+ ### 6. Prime Number Program
+The **Prime Number Program** checks whether a given number is prime or not.
+A Simple a readable program.